-Canadian wildlife is usually the number one reason why people visit the magnificent nature.
+Canadian wildlife is usually the number one reason people visit the magnificent nature.
 Watching wild animals in their element creates life-lasting memories.

 Furthermore, you’ll learn about: